llorllale/loggit-maven-plugin/README.md

 * Project activity

 ## Feedback
-Please direct any questions, feature requests or bugs to the [issue tracker](https://github.com/llorllale/gitlog-maven-plugin/issues/).
+Please direct any questions, feature requests or bugs to the [issue tracker](https://github.com/llorllale/loggit-maven-plugin/issues/).

 ## How to contribute?
 See [CONTRIBUTING](./CONTRIBUTING.md).

 ## License
-`gitlog-maven-plugin` is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+`loggit-maven-plugin` is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 A copy of the license has been included in [LICENSE](./LICENSE).

 <br/>